 Don’t miss the views at the summit of Snow King and around the south side of KT-22.
 If you reach the summit of Granite Chief on a clear day, try to locate the lofty peaks of Mount Diablo.

 Northstar resort is known for its excellent terrain parks, and has even won awards for its meticulous piste grooming.
-Included in the EPIC Pass – one ski pass that includes an incredible 69 ski resorts around the world – you have unrestricted and unlimited to this North American resort.
+Included in the EPIC Pass – one ski pass that includes an incredible 69 ski resorts around the world – you have unrestricted and unlimited access to this North American resort.

 The resort provides a wide range of Platinum experiences that can be added on to any ski trip.
 The Platinum Pass allows holders to skip the lift queues, so you can spend more time skiing powder.
 Beginners can hire a Platinum guide for a full-day ski lesson, with lunch at a top-rated restaurant included in the price.
 Also included is a Platinum Tōst, a free glass of champagne at 2pm at the little mountain hut off East Ridge.